 Use AI prompts to explain and refactor your code

-Use pre-written prompts to explain code, find problems, and refactor your code.
+Use pre-written prompts to explain code, refactor, and find problems in your code.
 PhpStorm provides project-specific context, such as the languages and technologies used in your project.

-You can also define your own custom prompts and add them to the AI Actions menu.
+You can also define your own custom prompts and add them to the AI Actions menu, or modify the built-in prompts.

 Explain code